 - To encourage high standards of architecture and town and country planning in Berwickshire and comment on plans of the Local Authority.

-For a copy of the full Constitution please email, Joy Dobie Secretary@berwickshirecivicsociety.org.
+If you would like a copy of the constitution, please email Secretary@berwickshirecivicsociety.org.

 Berwickshire Civic Society is sponsored by Bruce Stevenson Risk Management, insurance specialists for listed and heritage properties, commercial and private.